SudoPlayGames/Joise/README.md

 The following packages are provided separately to reduce dependencies:
 * [JoisePlugin-TMLConverter](https://github.com/codetaylor/JoisePlugin-TMLConverter) converts module chains to and from TML using [Juple](https://github.com/codetaylor/Juple).
 * [JoisePlugin-JSONConverter](https://github.com/codetaylor/JoisePlugin-JSONConverter) converts module chains to and from JSON using [Gson](https://code.google.com/p/google-gson/).

+### Change Log

+#### 1.0.3

+  * refactored Noise class to remove usage of ByteBuffer and ThreadLocal while retaining thread safety
+  * replaced usage of AtomicInteger in Module class with UUID string generator
+  * eliminated use of reflection in Module class and Joise class
+  * removed unused util methods in Assert class

+#### 1.0.2

+  * added gradle.properties file with dummy vars to fix #7

 ## Examples